descope/go-sdk/README.md

 }
 ```

-### Sign In (OTP)
+### 2. Customer Sign-in
-In your login route for OTP such as `myapp.com/login` use this to generate a login request and send verification code to the existing user associated with the identifier.
-In the example below we send the verification code using an email delivery method to the email identifier "mytestmail@test.com".
+In your sign-in route for OTP (for exmaple, `myapp.com/login`) generate a sign-in request send the OTP verification code via the selected delivery method.
+In the example below an email is sent to "mytestmail@test.com".

 ```golang
 identifier := "mytestmail@test.com"
 if err := descopeClient.Auth.SignInOTP(auth.MethodEmail, identifier); err != nil {